Nga Tran Nga Tran

 Are Leaders Responsible for Emotional Labor?

 We have dived into the work of multiracial and multicultural institution building because we have a point of view on what systems need building, skills need training, and what moves people could be making.
-Ultimately, I think all of those things are in service of expanding the emotional bandwidth of an institution so that in the most critical moments of moving power or making tough decisions the entire team doesn’t enter into a dysregulated state where everyone is reaching for fight, flight, freeze, or fawn.

 Read More